marczz/mzlinux_pages/media/codecs.md

 ## {{< wp "MPEG-4" >}}

-{{< wp "MPEG-4 Audio" >}} or _MPEG-4 Part 3_ provides tools for coding of both natural and synthetic audio objects.
+{{< wp "MPEG-4 Audio" >}} or _MPEG-4 Part 3_ provides tools for coding of both natural
+and synthetic audio objects.
 The representations provide compression and other functionalities, such as scalability or play-back at different speeds.

 MPEG-4 is used for playing multiple audio objects like the instruments of an orchestra, the multilingual language streams,or movie applications.( there is also a multilingual/ multiprogramme capability in MPEG-2 AAC, and a multilingual capability in the MPEG-2 BC audio coding standard.)

-{{< wp ":MPEG-4 Part 14" >}} or MP4 is a container format most commonly
-used to store video and audio, but can also be used to store other data such as subtitles and still images.
+{{< wp ":MPEG-4 Part 14" >}} or MP4 is a container format most commonly used to store video and audio, but can also be used to store other data such as subtitles and still images.

 Refs: [Wikipedia: MPEG-4](http://en.wikipedia.org/wiki/MPEG-4).

-### {{< wp "H.264 or MPEG-4 Part 10" >}} {#H264}
+### H264 {#H264}
-{{< wp "H.264 or MPEG-4 Part 10" >}}, Advanced Video Coding (MPEG-4 AVC) is a block-oriented
+{{< wp "H.264 or MPEG-4 Part 10" >}}, Advanced Video Coding (MPEG-4 AVC) is a
-motion-compensation-based video compression standard.
-As of 2014, it is one of the most commonly used formats for the recording, compression, and distribution of video content.[1]
+block-oriented motion-compensation-based video compression standard.
+As of 2014, it is one of the most commonly used formats for the recording, compression, and distribution of video content.
 It supports resolutions up to 8192×4320

 -   {{< wp "List of video services using H.264/MPEG-4 AVC" >}}

 ## MPEG-7

 Where MPEG-1 and -2 concentrated almost entirely on compression, MPEG-4 moved to a higher level of abstraction in coding objects, MPEG-7 moves to description of meta-information on sound. example application areas of MPEG-7 audio are: setting-up audio archives (radio, movies, tv), retrieving audio files from the Internet/from an archive, filtering audio broadcasts, music education, surveillance.

 -   [MPEG-7](http://www.tnt.uni-hannover.de/project/mpeg/audio/faq/mpeg7.html)

 ## MP3

 MPEG-1/2 Layer III, became the de-facto standard for lossy audio encoding, due to the high compression rates (1/12 of the original size, still retaining considerable quality), the high availability of decoders and the low CPU requirements for playback (a 486 DX2-66 is enough for real-time decoding).
 It supports multichannel files with the MPEG-2 "BC" standard (although there's no publicly available implementation of this backward-compatible version), sampling rates from 16kHz? to 24kHz?
 (MPEG-2 Layer III) and 32kHz? to 48kHz?
 (MPEG-1 Layer III).

-MP3 has been enhanced by
-{{< wp "MP3Pro" >}}
-i.e. MPEG-1 Layer III combined with SBR
+MP3 has been enhanced by {{< wp "MP3Pro" >}} i.e. MPEG-1 Layer III combined with SBR.

 Refs: